Grzybolevsky/js-shop/README.md

 ### Running

+- To properly run (only backend) locally, there has to be a running MongoDB instance (as `localhost`):
+  - with exposed port 27017 and default administrator privileges
+    - for example, to run MongoDB with Docker: `docker run -d -p 27017:27017 mongo`
+    - with optional `-v {PATH_TO_DB_FILES}:/data/db/` to contain persistent storage in {PATH_TO_FILES}
+  - change `mongoUri` to `mongodb://localhost:27017/?retryWrites=true&w=majority` in `/config/app.config.ts` file
 - Move into `shop-api` directory (for example `cd shop-api`).
 - Execute `npm install` to install project dependencies.
 - Execute `npm run serve` to start project.